Finance vs. lease:

 You Don’t Mind

-- Unexpected repair costs after your warranty has expired
+- Unexpected repair costs after the warranty has expired.

 You Have